rydmike/flex_seed_scheme/README.md

 This strategy works well for the light mode `ColorScheme`, since the prominent brand color a company has defined is typically intended to be printed on white paper.
 If you have secondary brand colors that are to be used, using them as seeds for `secondaryKey` and `tertiaryKey` will work too.
 How well they will fit and match the Material 3 color system, if assigned to `secondary` and `tertiary` directly as colors in `SeedColorScheme.fromSeeds`, will vary depending on what colors they are.

-If your brand color(s) for light mode are light, so that they require dark text for good contrast, instead of light or white text, you will also have to override the contrast colors for them if you overrode them by giving the seed colors to `primary`, `secondary` and `tertairy`.
-You then have to manually also assign suitable contrast colors to `onPrimary`, `onSecondary` and `onTertairy`.
+If your brand color(s) for light mode are light, so that they require dark text for good contrast, instead of light or white text, you will also have to override the contrast colors for them if you overrode them by giving the seed colors to `primary`, `secondary` and `tertiary`.
+You then have to manually also assign suitable contrast colors to `onPrimary`, `onSecondary` and `onTertiary`.

 Companies rarely have brand colors suited for good contrast in dark theme mode.
 In that case prefer only using the same light mode brand colors as key colors to seed the dark mode `ColorScheme`.
 If they do have dark mode specifications, and the colors are of same hue as light mode, consider still using the light mode colors as the seed source, and only applying the appropriate dark mode colors to `primary`, `secondary` and `tertiary` as needed.